xcloudx12345/testwolf/README.md

 Welcome to Glitch
 =================

-A haskell and cabal boilerplate project that runs on glitch.me.
+A haskell and cabal API boilerplate project that runs on glitch.me.
-The package cache is set to /tmp/.cache/packages in the config file (/app/.cabal/config) to avoid running out of disk space during installation.
+The package cache is set to /tmp/.cache/packages in the config file (/app/.cabal/config) to avoid running out of disk space when running `cabal install`.

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.